Insurance 101 Video:

 What’s covered by a Business Owners Policy?

-Business owners policies are designed to be custom-tailored to meet the unique needs of your business.
+Business owners policies are designed to be custom-tailored to meet the unique needs of your small business.
 In addition to choosing the type of coverage you want and need, you can add optional endorsements to extend your policy’s coverage to protect against a broader range of risks and perils.

 Let’s break down the specific coverages that can make up a business owners policy.